Missed the biggest marketplace conference in Europe in 2019? Don’t you worry, we’ve got you covered.

 Our team keeps attending this exciting marketplace event yearly.
 Below we share the most engaging speeches from the Marketplace Conference and Marketplace Meetup 2019.

 Roger Lee is the general partner at Battery Ventures.
-It is 40-year old venture capital company that manages $7 billion and their current fund is $1.25 billion.
+It is a 40-year old venture capital company that manages $7 billion and its current fund is $1.25 billion.

 In his speech, Roger covers 3 key topics: